 A mesh network comes into its own if you need much wider coverage.
 If you have multiple floors, it's worth investing in at least two of them: one for the ground floor, and one for the first floor.
 Google is offering a three-pack set that covers up to 4,500 square feet.

 What else can Google Wifi do?

-Google Wifi has a feature called Network Assist that allows it to actively manage and optimise your network behind the scenes so you don't have to adjust settings.
-Google Wifi handles networking automatically, picking channels, etc., and it keeps the signal strong in every corner of your house by transitioning your device to the best router for less congestion and better speed.
+Google Nest Wifi has a feature called Network Assist that allows it to actively manage and optimise your network behind the scenes so you don't have to adjust settings.
+Like other mesh devices, it keeps the signal strength strong in every corner of your house by moving your device to the best node for less congestion and better speed.